 13.1 A local authority may choose to make loans to local enterprises, local charities, wholly owned companies and joint ventures as part of a wider strategy for local economic growth.
-The Council's current capital plans to not include making any loans to third parties.
+The Council's current capital plans do not include making any loans to third parties.
+The Minimum Revenue Provision Guidance consultation ended on the 8th February 2022.
+The results of the consultation are still to be published, once published, this may result in changes that would impact on the viability of local authorities giving loans funded by borrowing to third parties.